A7med23/obsidian-sync/Minecraft/ATM9.md

 - need a shit ton of rancher bees (30)

-- watch the last chapters of this video https://youtu.be/Ux1s7XheEGI?si=kd-ezro0ayzxEsl3 to setup the farms
+- watch the last chapters of this video https://youtu.be/Ux1s7XheEGI?si=kd-ezro0ayzxEsl3 to setup the farms -

+## productive bees pilpoh guide

+- use nest locater
+- make an expansion box and advanced hive